Variable declarations in markup (replacing {@const ...}

 {/each}

-Or if you want it to be read-only, use const
+Or if you want it to be read-only, use const instead.
+You get the idea.

-This would also solve a limitation that people periodically encounter — the fact that you can't create local state.
+This would also solve a limitation that people periodically encounter β the fact that you can't create local state.
 This is particularly irksome if a snippet needs to do something stateful, since you now need to convert it to a component (including carefully moving over any CSS that it uses):

 {#snippet counter()}